rancher/opni-docs/docs/installation/opni_agent/index.md

   :::tip

-  If you don't have Prometheus Operator installed the cluster you want to add, check the "Install Prometheus Operator" box.
+  If you don't have Prometheus Operator installed on the cluster you want to add, check the "Install Prometheus Operator" box.
 If you already have Prometheus Operator installed, it must be version `v0.53.0` or newer.

   :::